bacalhau-project/bacalhau/docs/running_locally.md

 ## New Terminal Window
 * Open an additional terminal window to be used for data submission to the local IPFS instances and and job submission to the 3 node devestack Bacalhau cluster.
-* Copy and paste the IPFS and JSON port variables into the new terminal window.
+* Copy and paste the IPFS and API port variables into the new terminal window.

 ## Add files to IPFS